 Severe overcrowding, an overbite or tooth height discrepancies are all best treated with metal braces as they are able to exert a greater and more consistent force.
 Clear aligners are a good choice for simple teeth straightening, but they don’t have the power to drastically move the tooth position as efficiently as braces.

 Orthodontics are an important investment, and you want to make the right choice.
 Costs can vary from treatment to treatment and can end up totaling thousands of dollars.
 Metal braces on average cost more than $8,000 for the whole course of treatment, including all check-ups and materials required.

 The good news is that mild to moderate cases can usually be corrected in a relatively short amount of time, and therefore treatment will cost less.
 In these cases, clear aligners are a great option as they are effective and more aesthetically pleasing than metal braces.
-At EZ Smile, the total cost of treatment is $2,149, 70% less than traditional braces!
+At EZ Smile, the total cost of treatment is $2,499, up to 70% less than traditional braces!